chjj/tty.js/README.md

 The main goal of tty.js is to eventually write a full xterm emulator.

-Unfortunately, tty.js is rough around the edges right now. `$TERM` is set to vt100 by default, if you want color once you enter the shell you can try one of:
+Unfortunately, tty.js is rough around the edges right now. `$TERM` is set to vt100/linux by default.
+You could also try:

 ``` bash
 $ TERM=linux exec bash